Inbibo/adonisfx_docs/docs/maya/tools.md

 </figure>

   - **Attachment Constraints**
-    1. If this attribute type is selected, then a list widget is shown with the names of the attachments connected to the Muscle deformer.
+    1. If this attribute type is selected, then a list widget is shown with the names of the attachments connected to the deformer (Figure 7).
     2. Select the desired attachment to paint from the list widget and paint the weight values.
     3. When selecting an attachment in the list, it will also get selected in the scene, facilitating its identification.
     4. If more than one attachment was added to the system, then the paint tool will normalize the weights automatically after a stroke has been completed, meaning that the addition of all attachment constraint weights in a vertex will always add up to a maximum value of 1.0.